 |Trace Gas Orbiter starts data relay operations to support NASA landers on Mars||March 2018|

 |Start of the Trace Gas Orbiter data relay operations to support communications for the rover mission and for the surface science platform||2021|

 |End of Trace Gas Orbiter mission||December 2022|

-After separation, the orbiter will monitor the UHF transmission from Schiaparelli from its coasting to Mars until its landing.
-ESA's Mars Express and a NASA Relay Orbiter will act as a data relay for Schiaparelli during its surface operations.
-Furthermore, ground-based communication arrays will also track the UHF signal during the entry, descent and landing phases.
+After separation, the orbiter monitored the UHF transmission from Schiaparelli from its coasting to Mars until shortly before it reached the surface.
+Furthermore, ground-based communication arrays also tracked the UHF signal during the entry, descent and landing phases.